 In becoming a Regional Rep you agree to the following basic requirements:

-The Regional Chair is responsible for the Regional Reps network that is growing as a team as and fulfills local contact needs.
-Claude Desloges works closely with the Regional Chair, Membership Team and Office Manager.
-Claude sends the Regional Reps the names of new and renewing members for the Reps to contact.
+The IASD Regional Events Committee is responsible for the Regional Reps network that is growing as a team as and fulfills local contact needs.
+Angel Morgan on the IASD Regional Events Committee works closely with the Membership Team and Office Manager.
+Angel sends the Regional Reps the names of new and renewing members for the Reps to contact.
 This happens on a monthly basis.
-So, if a member joins in your region, you would get that registration from Claude and it would be your responsibility to contact that member.
+So, if a member joins in your region, you would get that registration from Angel and it would be your responsibility to contact that member.

 Additionally, we ask Regional Reps who attend the annual conference to come to a Regional Reps meeting at the conference and also participate in a Regional lunch, organized so that members can meet each other by region as well as meet their reps.
 These are some of the ways that we build community in IASD.

 There are other opportunities for Regional Reps.
 These include creating local events, from very small to large.
 An example of a small event might be an evening in someone’s home to talk about dreams or a meeting at a local public venue like a restaurant.
 Larger regional events are usually open to the public and may be an evening to multi-day program.
 They may or may not be hosted by the Regional Rep for a given area, but usually the Regional Rep would be a host, co-host, or supporter of such events.
 Sometimes Regional Reps from several regions will co-host a common event.
 For events larger than an informal get together at a home or restaurant, we ask that the Regional Rep contact the Chair of the Regional Events Committee regarding plans, and then submit a Regional Events Approval Form and Budget Template which will be supplied upon request.
 See the Regional Guidelines for more information.
 IASD asks that revenue from such events be split 50/50 between IASD and sponsor should there be revenue involved.